IPTnet/ipt_connect/CONTRIBUTING.md

 python manage.py runserver
 ```

+Some messages may be shown.
+If there are no errors, then just go to the next step.

-(While launching you may run into ImportError such as IPTdev_errors or [alike ones](https://github.com/IPTnet/ipt_connect/issues/265), so use such command):
+*Нou may get `ImportError`s about `IPTdev_errors` or smth [like this](https://github.com/IPTnet/ipt_connect/issues/265), so use such command:*
 ```bash
 #This is just an example
 python manage.py makemigrations IPTdev_errors
 ```

-Some messages may be shown.
-If there are no errors, then just go to the next step.

 9. Open [127.0.0.1:8000/IPTdev/](http://127.0.0.1:8000/IPTdev/) in your favourite browser!
 If everything went right, you will see a development instance of `ipt_connect` filled  with test data!